-- (ix) - a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) Term loans were applied for the purpose for which the loans were obtained. - d) The Company did not raise any funds during the year hence, the requirement to report on clause (ix)(d) of the Order is not applicable to the Company. - e) The Company does not have any subsidiary, associate or joint venture.
+- (ix) - a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - c) Term loans were applied for the purpose for which the loans were obtained. - d) On an overall examination of the financial statements of the Company, no funds raised on short-term basis have been used for long-term purposes by the Company. - e) The Company does not have any subsidiary, associate or joint venture.
 Accordingly, the requirement to report on clause 3(ix)(e) of the Order is not applicable to the Company. - f) The Company does not have any subsidiary, associate or joint venture.
 Accordingly, the requirement to report on Clause 3(ix)(f) of the Order is not applicable to the Company. - (x) - a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - b) The Company has not made any preferential allotment or private placement of shares /fully or partially or optionally convertible debentures during the year under audit and hence, the requirement to report on clause 3(x)(b) of the Order is not applicable to the Company. - (xi) - a) No fraud/material fraud by the Company or no fraud/material fraud on the Company has been noticed or reported during the year. - b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by cost auditor/ secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) - a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(a) of the Order is not applicable to the Company. - b) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(b) of the Order is not applicable to the Company. - c) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(c) of the Order is not applicable to the Company.